openstack/storlets/doc/source/deployer_installation.rst

   - Docker images variables

-    - "container_install_dir".
-This is the directory where all the non-python storlets stuff is installed within the container.
-This must be a full path (starting with a '/') that does not end with a '/'.
     - "base_image_maintainer".
 The maintainer of the docker images.
 Note that the user specified is a user withing the Lunix container user namespace.
     - "base_os_image".
 The base OS image used for the Docker images.
 Serves as a prefix for the generic images created